emilyriehl/yoneda/src/hott/05-sigma.rzk.md

 ## Fubini

-Given a family over a pair of independent types , the order of summation is unimportant.
+Given a family over a pair of independent types, the order of summation is unimportant.

 ```rzk